Court ruling creates mishmash of transportation mask rules

 Airports weren’t as fast to do away with masks, with several expressing uncertainty about the ruling and taking a wait-and-see approach.

-But others, including the two main airports in Houston, did away with mask requirements soon after the Transportation Security Administration said it would no longer enforce the mask mandate.
-Los Angeles International and Phoenix Sky Harbor also eliminated their mask requirements.
+But others, including the two main airports in Houston, did away with mask requirements soon after the Transportation Security Administration said it would no longer enforce the mandate.
+Los Angeles International, Phoenix Sky Harbor and Hartsfield-Jackson Atlanta International also eliminated their mask requirements.
 San Francisco International Airport said it was waiting for further guidance from TSA.

+New York City airports have so far left masks in place, with the exception of Newark Liberty International Airport, which is located across the Hudson River in New Jersey where masks are now optional.

 TRAINS AND BUSES

-The rules for train and bus passengers vary by city and transit agency.

-In New York, Metropolitan Transportation Authority communications director Tim Minton said the system was keeping the mask mandate, meaning face coverings are still required on the subway, buses and commuter rail lines, as they have since early in the pandemic.
+In New York, Metropolitan Transportation Authority communications director Tim Minton said the system was keeping masks mandatory on the subway, buses and commuter rail lines, as they have been since early in the pandemic.

+But the Port Authority of New York and New Jersey, which runs the New York area’s major airports as well as buses and trains, appeared to have been caught off guard by Monday’s ruling.

+A spokesperson at first said an order to wear masks “remains in effect as we continue to consult with the state public health authorities.”
+The agency later issued a news release saying masks are required at New York facilities, but are optional at New Jersey facilities.
+Masks remain required on Port Authority buses and trains operating between the two states.

+The transit agency serving Philadelphia and its suburbs has announced masks will no longer be required on its subways, buses and trains or in its stations and concourses.

-But the regional train system serving the Washington, D.C., area said Monday that masks will be now optional for its customers and employees going forward.
+The regional train system serving the Washington, D.C., area said Monday masks will be optional for its customers and employees going forward.

-“Our mask mandate has been based on federal guidance,” said Paul J. Wiedefeld, general manager and CEO of the Washington Metropolitan Area Transit Authority.
-“We will continue to monitor this situation as it unfolds, but masks will be optional on Metro property until further notice.”
+Southern California’s five-county Metrolink passenger rail system is also no longer requiring people to wear face coverings.
+However, the Los Angeles County Metropolitan Transportation Authority and the Los Angeles city Department of Transportation continue to have website advisories stating face masks are required.

 Amtrak also said it was making masks optional.